opive/Harmony2/Research.md

 Reason: Wanted to learn how to authenticate the user with Spotify and connect with the API to get user information

-ChatGPT prompt: how to fix "Jinja undefined error" when running Flask application
+ChatGPT prompt: how to fix "Jinja undefined error" when running Flask application.

 ChatGPT prompt: MissingSchema error on Flask application how to fix